 Bonfires on Saint John’s Day today

-In some parts of the countryside in the north-eastern regions of France, bonfires on St John’s Day have not disappeared.
+In some parts of France’s countryside in the north-eastern regions, bonfires on St John’s Day have not disappeared.

 They are popular public events that bring villagers together around a ceremonial bonfire.

-I have never personally taken part in the burning of a bonfire, but I remember observing the pyramid-shaped structures during walks in the Vosges valleys of the Thur and Doller rivers.
+I have never personally taken part in the burning of a bonfire.
+Still, I remember observing the pyramid-shaped structures during walks in the Vosges valleys of the Thur and Doller rivers.

 From the end of winter onwards, these strange wooden towers can be seen growing on eminences above the villages.

-It is customary to light the bonfires at night, on Saint John’s Eve.
+It is customary to light bonfires at night on Saint John’s Eve.

 [Note: the pandemic crisis linked to COVID-19 has led to the cancellation of many events in 2020 and 2021].